-The live Bitcoin Cash price today is $274.85 USD with a 24-hour trading volume of $3,681,501,843 USD.
-Bitcoin Cash is up 4.40% in the last 24 hours.
-The current CoinMarketCap ranking is #5, with a market cap of $5,100,365,482 USD.
-It has a circulating supply of 18,556,825 BCH coins and a max. supply of 21,000,000 BCH coins.
-You can find the top exchanges to trade Bitcoin Cash listed on our crypto exchanges page.
+The live Bitcoin Cash price today is $559.69 USD with a 24-hour trading volume of $925,728,062 USD.
+We update our BCH to USD price in real-time.
+Bitcoin Cash is down 0.93% in the last 24 hours.
+The current CoinMarketCap ranking is #22, with a live market cap of $10,587,711,045 USD.
+It has a circulating supply of 18,917,063 BCH coins and a max. supply of 21,000,000 BCH coins.

 Bitcoin Cash is a peer-to-peer electronic cash system that aims to become sound global money with fast payments, micro fees, privacy, and high transaction capacity (big blocks).
 In the same way that physical money, such as a dollar bill, is handed directly to the person being paid, Bitcoin Cash payments are sent directly from one person to another.

 As a permissionless, decentralized cryptocurrency, Bitcoin Cash requires no trusted third parties and no central bank.
 Unlike traditional fiat money, Bitcoin Cash does not depend on monetary middlemen such as banks and payment processors.
 Transactions cannot be censored by governments or other centralized corporations.
 Similarly, funds cannot be seized or frozen — because financial third parties have no control over the Bitcoin Cash network.